The Skin-Care Rules to Live by for Every Stage of Your Life

 Deal with discoloration

 “When it comes to patients in their 30s, I see a lot discoloration—mostly from pregnancy, melasma, and sun damage,” says Dr. Jaliman.
 She suggests using vitamin C in the morning.
 Try Ole Henriksen Truth Serum or Glossier Super Glow.
-Dealing with dark spots and uneven tone?
-These 12 magical makeup tricks will make flaws disappear.
+(Here’s the difference between melasma and other skin spots.)

 Step up your anti-aging game